Webull vs TradeZero (2025)

 - Closed-end funds

-Webull has the same products TradeZero does, plus Futures and Bonds.
-No extra fees for penny stocks.
+Webull customers can trade the same assets TradeZero offers plus Futures and Bonds.
+And there are no surcharges on trades of penny stocks.

 Winner: Webull